-At the start of the New 52, Stargirl featured as founding member of Amanda Waller's government-sanctioned Justice League.
-After the events of Forever Evil, she departed the team, instead joining up with the Justice League United.
+At the start of the New 52, Stargirl featured as a founding member of Amanda Waller's government-sanctioned Justice League.
+After the events of Forever Evil, she departed the team, joining up with the Justice League United.

-Stargirl has appeared often in other media, predominantly on television in both live action and animation.
-She made her live action debut on The CW's Smallville, and later showed up in the Arrowverse series Legends of Tomorrow.
+Stargirl has appeared often in other media, predominantly on television in both live-action and animation.
+She made her live-action debut on The CW's Smallville, and later showed up in the Arrowverse series Legends of Tomorrow.
 In 2018, it was announced that a Stargirl series had been picked up by the DC Universe streaming service, with her co-creator Geoff Johns serving as showrunner.

 Stargirl appears in: